-Members of CPSGAP conduct research into various areas in the public sector, including the following specific areas:
+Members of CPSGAP conduct research into various areas in the public sector, including:

 Accountability and performance management in the public and not-for-profit sectors